Applying for the OPT STEM Extension

 - In section 17 you must list your STEM major (you must also send a copy of your diploma or transcript showing that you graduated with a STEM major), your employer’s name as listed in E-Verify, and your Employer’s E-verify number.(There is no public list of employers registered with E-verify.
 You must work with the employer to find out if they are registered and in good standing with E-Verify.)

-- The OISS will issue you another form I-20 to send with this application.
-In order to do so, we will need the name and address of your employer, your title / position, and the name and contact information of your immediate supervisor.
+- The ISS Office will issue you the Form I-20 to send with this application.
+In order to do so, we will need the OPT Employer Report and the I-983 Training Plan.
+Please remember, this can take approximately 2 weeks to process your new I-20.

-Prepare all the documents, the new I-20, photos, check, etc. required for the OPT application, and send them to the appropriate Service Center prior to the expiration date on your current EAD (Note: As of February 24, 2010, I-765 applications for OPT and student employment filed by mail or courier should be filed with the USCIS Lockbox Facility having jurisdiction over the student’s place of residence.
-See the USCIS website for filing addresses.)
+Prepare all the documents, the new I-20, photos, check, etc. required for the OPT application, and send them to the appropriate Service Center prior to the expiration date on your current EAD.
+See the USCIS website for filing addresses.
 Once the application is received, if there are no requests for additional evidence or information, your extension is automatic and is effective the very next day after your current authorization expires.
 You do not have to await the arrival of your new EAD in order to continue working for up to 180 days.
 If 120 days pass, and you do not receive your new EAD, please contact us so that we can assist you in following up with the Service Center.

-While you are participating in the 17-month STEM extension, you will also be required to make periodic reports.
-Federal immigration regulations require that STEM OPT recipients make a validation report to the PDSO/DSO every six months starting from the date the 17-month extension begins and ending when the student’s F-1 status ends, the student changes educational levels at the same school, the student transfers to another school, or the 17-month OPT extension ends, whichever is first.
+While you are participating in the 24-month STEM extension, you will also be required to make periodic reports.
+Federal immigration regulations require that STEM OPT recipients make a validation report to the PDSO/DSO every six months starting from the date the 24-month extension begins and ending when the student’s F-1 status ends, the student changes educational levels at the same school, the student transfers to another school, or the 24-month OPT extension ends, whichever is first.

 8 C.F.R. § 214.2(f)(12)(ii)(B)